 14) See You Again (Charlie Puth)

 Released as a tribute to the late Paul Walker, See You Again is a song about hope.
 The hope of seeing each other again despite parting ways right now.
+This makes it one of the best funeral songs for a friend that might have passed away.

 15) How Long Will I Love You (Ellie Goulding)